 The result is cavities and tooth caries, which can be serious and painful and require expensive dental procedures to be fixed.

-Moreover, mouthwash washes over the tongue, the insides of the cheek, the gum tissue, and the back of the throat to provide a thorough cleaning.
+Moreover, mouthwash cleanses the tongue, insides of the cheek, gum tissue, and back of the throat, allowing for a thorough cleaning.

-But be careful not to swallow the liquid while gargling with it.
+Be careful not to swallow mouthwash while gargling with it.
 Mouthwashes contain chemicals that can be toxic when ingested in significant quantities, resulting in adverse side effects such as nausea and vomiting.

-Hence, mouthwashes are not recommended for children below the age of 6 years who tend to have relatively weak swallowing reflexes and, therefore may end up gulping down large amounts of the liquid.
+Hence, mouthwashes are not recommended for children below the age of 6 years as they have relatively weak swallowing reflexes and, therefore, may gulp down large amounts of the liquid.